digime/digime-sdk-nodejs/documents/storage/delete-storage-files.md

 ```

-For more details on what options can be passed please check type [DeleteStorageFilesOptions](../interfaces/Types.DeleteStorageFilesOptions.html)
+For more details on what options can be passed please check type {@link Types.DeleteStorageFilesOptions | DeleteStorageFilesOptions}

-Please check return type [DeleteStorageFilesResponse](../interfaces/Types.DeleteStorageFilesResponse.html) for more details on what is returned.
+Please check return type {@link Types.DeleteStorageFilesResponse | DeleteStorageFilesResponse} for more details on what is returned.